Arnab2023/Arnab2023/README.md

 ###

-<p align="left"> ✨Here to create some User friendly Web Apps <br>📚 I'm currently learning to work on some MERN stack projects ...<br>🎯 Target:To be able to provide Full Stack Web App services to the world   </p>
+<p align="left"> ✨Here to create some User friendly Web Apps <br>📚 I'm currently working on some MERN stack projects ...<br>🎯 Target:To be able to provide Full Stack Web App services to the world   </p>

 ###